wavefrontHQ/docs/pages/doc/integrations.md

 summary: Learn how to customize a built-in integration and how to set up a custom integration.
 ---

-Integrations are one easy way to get data from external systems into VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
+Integrations are one easy way to get data from external systems into Tanzu Observability (formerly known as VMware Aria Operations for Applications).
 Use one of the [built-in integrations](label_integrations%20list.html) and customize it as needed.

 We update our [integrations release notes](integrations_new_changed.html) frequently.

-Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
-After this date, we support two types of subscriptions: Operations for Applications subscriptions **onboarded** to the [VMware Cloud services platform](https://console.cloud.vmware.com/) and **original** subscriptions.
+Starting July 3, 2023, Tanzu Observability is a service on the VMware Cloud services platform.
+After this date, we support two types of subscriptions: Tanzu Observability subscriptions **onboarded** to the [VMware Cloud services platform](https://console.cloud.vmware.com/) and **original** subscriptions.
 Original subscriptions are the existing ones and they remain as is until they migrate to VMware Cloud services.
 For information about the subscription types and how they differ, see [Subscription Types](subscriptions-differences.html).

 ## Watch a Video